Aveira-jdk/Python_Final_Group_C/README.md

 #### Responsibilities:
 * Implemented the Exploit-DB scraper module for retrieving exploit information.
 * Developed the Markdown exporter module for generating reports in Markdown(".md") format.

+## License

+This project is licensed under the GNU GENERAL PUBLIC LICENSE License - see the [LICENSE](LICENSE) file for details.